310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
 Yep, that’s what we plan to do.
-We’re gonna be here for awhile, so phonecall us or something if there’s anything we can help you with.
+We’re gonna be here for a while, so phone call us or something if there’s anything we can help you with.

-I dunno what’s going on, but… wouldn’t it be good if you guys took it easy and enjoyed yourselves like you’re on a date?
+I dunno what’s going on, but still, wouldn’t it be good if you guys took it easy and enjoyed yourselves like you’re on a date?

 Anzu-san, you always have your head buried with work, work, and more work, y'know?